 Often they are more resilient than you think, but it will depend on their age and their personality too; no one child will react the same way, so it’s important to do your best to prepare how to help them cope with the break-up too.

 Don’t be fooled by the Hollywood gloss of “conscious uncoupling” or moving on to your next partner within a heartbeat of becoming single.

-Divorce is never the easy option, no matter how the laws are reformed and changed.
-It should be carefully considered and in my opinion, it’s important not to leave with regrets.
+A divorce is never an easy option, no matter how the laws are reformed and changed.
+It should be carefully considered, and in my opinion, it’s important not to leave with regrets.
 Do everything you can to save the marriage.

 - Get clarity on what you spend each month so you can understand your spending patterns.

-Create a budget spreadsheet of your weekly and monthly expenditure.
-You need to take ownership of this so you feel more financially independent and in control.
+Create a budget spreadsheet for your weekly and monthly expenditures.
+You need to take ownership of this, so you feel more financially independent and in control.